Turingg/files-n-folders/README.md

 ## Turingg Files

-A mini-library for scanning all files in a directory recursively and producing extended information for all the files encountered, such as mime type, fileDetails size, extension, and absolute path.
+A mini-library for scanning all files in a directory recursively and storing the details of, and relationships between, those files in a graph database (OrientDB).
-Also handles errors gracefully.